channable/vaultenv/README.md

                            VAULT_HOST.
   --port PORT              Vault port.
 Defaults to 8200.
 Also configurable via
                            VAULT_PORT.
-  --addr ADDR              Vault address, the ip-address or DNS name, followed
+  --addr ADDR              Vault address, the scheme, either http:// or
-                           by the port, separated with a ':' Cannot be combined with either VAULT_PORT or VAULT_HOST --token TOKEN            Token to authenticate to Vault with.
+                           https://, the ip-address or DNS name, followed by the port, separated with a ':'.
+Cannot be combined with either VAULT_PORT or VAULT_HOST --token TOKEN            Token to authenticate to Vault with.
 Also configurable via VAULT_TOKEN.
   --secrets-file FILENAME  Config file specifying which secrets to request.
 Also